 The “Ha!” comedy Channel on cable TV begins transmitting.
 Wrestlemania VI, Ultimate Warrior fights Hulk Hogan.
 World’s largest bunny hop at Radio City Music Hall (NYC).
 Madonna starts her controversial Blond Ambition Tour in Tokyo, Japan.
 Hubble space telescope is placed into orbit by shuttle Discovery.
+The Earth Day Special, a two-hour commercial-free special event, premieres on ABC.
+The long-lost pilot show for I Love Lucy is broadcast by CBS as a special.

 Honorable mention to the soundtracks that have their fans but that I can’t personally get into: The Lightning Seeds: Cloudcuckooland; Fleetwood Mac: Behind the Mask (I was never into this band, though it was difficult to get through the 90s without hearing them mentioned); Suzanne Vega: Days of Open Hand (won a Grammy); Lou Reed and Jon Cale: Songs for Drella; Barry Manilow: Live on Broadway (eventually reached Platinum status); A Tribe Called Quest: People’s Instinctive Travels and the Paths of Rhythm; The Dead Milkmen: Metaphysical Graffiti; Hunters & Collectors: Ghost Nation; The Afghan Whigs: Up in it.